-If you hang around music makers long enough, you’ll eventually hear the term MIDI (short for Musical Instrument Digital Interface).
-MIDI was revolutionary when it came out, and it has enabled musicians to connect digital instruments for 40 years (at the time of writing).
+If you hang around music makers long enough, you'll eventually hear the term MIDI (short for Musical Instrument Digital Interface).
+MIDI was revolutionary when it came out, and it has enabled musicians to connect digital instruments for more than 40 years.
 While still very much useful, an update has allowed MIDI to adapt to some interesting emerging technologies.
 This also opens the door to further possibilities with modern MIDI makers/generators, and a new generation of AI Instruments.
-I’ll get into this a bit more below.
+I'll get into this a bit more below.

 What is MIDI exactly?

 MIDI was created in the early 1980s when there was a need for a standardized way for electronic music devices (keyboards, sound modules, etc.) to talk and synchronize with each other.
 One cool aspect of MIDI is that no one owns it.
-Instead, several organizations came together to create and maintain the standard.
+Instead, several organizations, including The MIDI Association (TMA) and the Association of Musical Electronics Industry (AMEI), came together to create and maintain the standard based on common rules.

 At its core, MIDI is essentially a computer language.
 It allows for digital music devices to essentially talk to each other and work together to make music.
 These devices could include a Yamaha DX7 Keyboard, a Nord Rack which generates sound but does not have a keyboard, digital audio workstations (or DAWs, like Logic Pro), MIDI controllers (such as an M-Audio Keystation, or the newer Roland A-88 MKII) and software instruments (such as Native Instruments Kontakt or any of the instruments in Arturia’s V Collection, for example).

 MIDI is not audio.
 MIDI itself does not make a sound.
-Instead, it is a set of instructions, basically telling a device that makes the sound (such as the DX7 or Kontakt): “Play this pitch at this time at this volume and for this long”.
+Instead, it is a set of protocol messages, basically instructions telling a device that makes the sound (such as the DX7 or Kontakt): “Play this pitch, or MIDI note, at this current time, with this velocity, at this volume and for this duration”.

 This MIDI data can be recorded into a DAW through a controller (such as the M-Audio Keystation) or an instrument that has a keyboard (such as the DX7).
-The DAW can either play the recorded part using that controller’s digital sounds (if they are built in) to any other virtual instrument that has the ability to generate sounds from MIDI.
+The DAW can then play the recorded part using that controller’s digital sounds (if they are built in) or any other MIDI device that can generate sounds from MIDI.
 This allows a user to suddenly have a virtual symphony or rock band in their room, without having to purchase several different instruments.

 Connections made easy

 However, if you want Logic Pro to send information back to the DX7 (perhaps to use its own digital sounds), you now need a separate connection between the MIDI Out of the Clarett to the MIDI In of the DX7.
-These connections also became more sophisticated when multiple devices were involved, requiring multiple cables, as well as a bevy of configurations on each device to get everything working the way you want it.
+These connections became more sophisticated with multiple devices, requiring several MIDI cables and various configurations on each device to achieve the desired setup.

 A dialogue between devices